Jump to section

 The total global tax borne by the company, including corporate income taxes, property taxes, non-creditable VAT and other sales taxes, employer-paid payroll taxes, and other taxes that constitute costs to the company, by category of taxes.

-Please see the Consolidated Statement of Cash Flows, which is listed on p.132 and 133 of FY2022 Consolidated Financial Statements, for information on income tax paid.
+Please see the Consolidated Statement of Cash Flows, which is listed on p.60 and 61 of the Annual Financial Report for FY2023, for information on income tax paid.
 We do not currently analyze the total taxes paid except for the income tax.

 Total Social Investment ($)